 The MA-AUA Pre-medicine Enrichment Program (PEP) is a scholarship program developed with the goal of empowering historically underrepresented minorities (URM) who are first-generation students considering medicine.
-Recipients of this scholarship will be enrolled in a mentoring and support program that focuses on developing key skills within four core areas that are essential to a successful career in medicine.
+Participating institutions will provide a mentoring and support program that focuses on developing key skills within four core areas that are essential to a successful career in medicine.

-Selected students will participate in a comprehensive, eight-week mentorship and support experience during the summer of their second year of undergraduate studies.
-Students will meet with their assigned mentor biweekly to address key developmental aspects of the program, as they relate to the individual student.
+- Regular meetings between students and their assigned mentor to address key developmental aspects of the program, as they relate to the individual student.

-Successful applicant programs will receive a stipend of $5,000 in order to offset costs of their bespoke program that adheres to the criteria listed above.
+Selected institutions will receive a stipend of $5,000 in order to offset costs of their bespoke program that adheres to the criteria listed above.
 Funds must be used to support the program, but exact use is at the discretion of the institution.
 The annual contribution from the MA-AUA will be $30,000 (funding for 6 programs), with additional funding granted at the discretion of the Board of Directors.

 The distribution will be equitable and rotational, allowing all programs to have access to financial support.
 Individual programs will have discretion to add to the section contributed fund if they choose to host additional students.